-APPENDIX D: PROGRAM OF STUDY TEMPLATES
+APPENDIX D. PROGRAM OF STUDY TEMPLATES

-For the 2022-2023 application year, only one program of study template is required per agency.
-Previously approved program of study templates, outlined on the Perkins V program of study template, may be submitted as long as the information has remained the same and the program of study will still remain fully in place during the 2022-2023 program year.
+For the 2023-2024 application year, only one Program of Study Template is required per agency.
+A completed Program of Study Template must be submitted, but if information remains unchanged and the program of study will remain fully in place during the program year, a copy of a previously approved Perkins V Program of Study Template may be used.
 If corrections or updates need to be made, please submit a revised template.
 Programs of study outlined on the Perkins IV template will no longer be accepted.
-See the requirements for a program of study (POS) below.
+See the requirements for a program of study below.

-Notes on secondary programs of study: As districts fill out programs of study developed for targeting the secondary level, it may be important to list as many related postsecondary programs as possible, to illustrate the various options available in this pathway.
+Notes on Secondary Programs of Study.
+As districts fill out programs of study developed for targeting the secondary level, it may be important to list as many related postsecondary programs as possible, to illustrate the various options available in this pathway.
 For example, Allied Health Sciences can lead to Nursing Assistant (Articulated) at the tech college level and Medical Assisting - Advanced at the college level.
 The agency may want to add the certifications that can be earned through that secondary program and those at other levels in the accelerated credit section in an in-house version of this template.
 The agency will only need to include articulated credit for one primary feeder program.

-Notes on postsecondary programs of study: Postsecondary agencies may want to provide a list of all of the secondary and/or technical feeder programs for recruitment and articulation purposes.
+Notes on Postsecondary Programs of Study.
+Postsecondary agencies may want to provide a list of all of the secondary and/or technical feeder programs for recruitment and articulation purposes.
 Likewise, it can be beneficial to list all of the possible university programs that a college program can lead to for articulation of college students.

-Instructions by Column:
+Instructions by Column.

-Program Name: In the cell directly below, write the name of the CTE program(s) offered at each educational level.
+Program Name.
+In the cell directly below, write the name of the CTE program(s) offered at each educational level.

-Secondary:
+Secondary.

-- Middle School: (optional) - FDOE strongly encouraged to facilitate early career exploration. - If there is no locally-offered aligned middle school programs, leave the section blank. - High School: - Must have at least one high school CTE program.
+- Middle School (optional): - o FDOE strongly encouraged to facilitate early career exploration. - If there is no locally-offered aligned middle school programs, leave the section blank. - High School: Must have at least one high school CTE program.

-Postsecondary: Agencies must provide one or more postsecondary opportunities that are sub-baccalaureate.
-The program of study need NOT contain all levels of postsecondary, though more options can be beneficial for students.
+Postsecondary.
+Agencies must provide one or more postsecondary opportunities that are sub-baccalaureate.
+The programs of study need NOT contain all levels of postsecondary, though more options can be beneficial for students.

-Registered Apprenticeship:
+Registered Apprenticeship.
 In collaboration with local employers, registered apprenticeships may be included as a postsecondary program within a program of study.
 Visit Florida's Registered Apprenticeship page to search for local, existing apprenticeships or to find contact information for regional Apprenticeship Training Representative.

-• Technical College/Center:
+Technical College/Center.
 List the name of an aligned CTE program offered at a Florida technical college/center.

-State College:

-• List the name of an aligned CTE program offered at a Florida College System institution
+State College.
+List the name of an aligned CTE program offered at an FCS institution.

-University:
+University.

-- (optional) The inclusion of university programs and/or higher is included for the benefit of students, NOT as a requirement. - If there is no aligned University program, leave this section blank. - Perkins funds cannot be used to support baccalaureate programs.
+- Optional.
+The inclusion of university programs and/or higher is included for the benefit of students, NOT as a requirement. - If there is no aligned University program, leave this section blank. - Perkins funds cannot be used to support baccalaureate programs.

-Program Code/CIP: Use an official code from the most recent, relevant FDOE CTE Curriculum Framework.
+Program Code/CIP.
+Use an official code from the most recent, relevant FDOE CTE Curriculum Framework.

-Participating Schools and Institutions: List the schools and institutions where students can take the CTE program.
+Participating Schools and Institutions.
+List the schools and institutions where students can take the CTE program.

-Accelerated Credit Opportunity(ies):
+Accelerated Credit Opportunity(ies).
+Details regarding accelerated credit may be found below.